Mechado: Preparation

-The traditional version of the dish uses a Spanish culinary practice of threading strips of pork back-fat (the "wicks") through thick cuts of inexpensive beef (specifically the chuck) to provide both succulence and flavor.
-The larded beef are then marinated in soy sauce, calamansi, and black pepper.
-They are then quickly browned on all sides in hot oil, and then braised in the marinade with the addition of beef broth, onions, and bay leaves until tender; the liquid reducing to a thick gravy.
+The traditional version of the dish is done by inserting strips of pork fatback into thick cuts of inexpensive beef (specifically the chuck) to provide both succulence and flavor.
+The larded beef is then marinated in soy sauce, calamansi, and black pepper.
+They are then quickly browned on all sides in hot oil and then braised in the marinade with the addition of beef broth, onions, and bay leaves until tender, the liquid reducing to a thick gravy.
 Fish sauce is often added during the braise as seasoning.
 The dish can be cooked in tomato sauce in a clay pot.

 Over the years, the name of the dish has increasingly come to encompass variations that use thinner slices or even bony cuts of beef and that have dispensed with the larding process altogether.
 Newer variations of the dish resemble more like a beef stew.
 A popular incarnation of mechado features tomatoes predominantly in the braising liquid, as well as cuts of potatoes.

-Beef tongue can be similarly treated with little or no variation to produce another dish called lengua mechada.
+The Beef tongue can be similarly treated with little or no variation to produce another dish called lengua mechada.